SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ## Working with Reports

-Reports are global dashboards, that are independent of assets.
+Reports are global dashboards, that are independent of the asset hierarchy.

 ### Browsing reports